Image: Copyright free from Pixabay

 Mock sneered at his uncertainty.
 ‘Want to fight me, Brother?
 Come on, then!’
 He chopped his blade through the air.
 ‘I’ll bathe in your blood and wear your pretty head for a hat.’
 He feinted a lunge.
 His brother didn’t flinch, but nor did he retaliate, glaring at him with a ferocity as hot as the flames, his hammer tight in his grip.

 Mock straightened and spat.
 He turned his back on him, showing Croki and the rest of his brothers how little he cared for their threats.
 He hacked through the spit, splintering the wood with a sharp crack.
-The fire hissed and crackled, as the pig flesh rolled into the flames and onto the ground.
+The fire hissed and crackled as the pig flesh rolled into the flames and onto the ground.
 Sheathing his sword, he picked up his dinner and turned to his circle of watching brothers.
 Nobody tried to stop him.
-Croki still stood gripping his hammer, his eyes glinting beneath his heavy brow.
+Croki gripped his hammer, his eyes glinting beneath his heavy brow.
 Mock could see the hunger there, and it wasn’t for the meat.
 It would only be a matter of time before he would stake his claim as the Quarthi’s fiercest fighter.

 Sneering at them all, Mock turned and stalked away.